 This program offers international graduate students, TFs and scholars the opportunity to develop their speaking, teaching and cultural skills for the Harvard environment.

-For graduate students teaching courses in which videotaping would be intrusive or logistically difficult—or in which the pedagogical style is best experienced "in the moment"—the Bok Center is happy to send a fellow or staff member to observe your teaching live.
-The consultant will record notes on what he/she observes and (ideally) debrief the class directly afterwards with you, with many of the same benefits that accrue to instructors who watch themselves on video.
+For graduate students seeking feedback on how their teaching reads to a sympathetic but dispassionate observer, the Bok Center is happy to send a fellow or staff member to observe your class.
+The consultant will record notes on what he/she observes and (ideally) debrief the class directly afterwards with you.
+If you would like a video recording of your teaching, the consultant can bring along a camera to record the session for you.

-Bok staff are also happy to meet just to talk through specific issues of interest to individual teachers, including lesson planning, feedback (whether informal or through the Q Guide), course and assignment design, or how teaching factors into the job market.
+Bok staff are happy to meet to talk through specific issues of interest to individual teachers, including lesson planning, course and assignment design, how teaching factors into the job market, or challenging situations that arise with students or within teaching teams.

 Skills in professional and scholarly communication are more essential than ever, whether you're networking with your colleagues, talking to undergraduates about your research, considering the academic job market or contemplating a career outside of the university.
 No matter who your audience may be, the Bok Center is here to help you at every stage of this process.